trilobiet/oapenmemoharvester/README.md

 	./harvester-x.y.z.jar 5

-Typically you want to run this as a cronjob (for the corresponding user) once a day:
+Typically you want to run this as a cronjob (for the corresponding Linux user) once a day:

     0 1 * * * ~/harvester-x.y.z.jar >/dev/null 2>&1